sbcgua/sap-nw-abap-vagrant/README.md

 - uncomment `vb.memory = "4096"` in `Vagrantfile` (and comment the one with 6GB)
 - uncomment `config.vm.provision "shell", path: "scripts/add_swap.sh"` - this will activate swap during installation.
 Or just run it after install via ssh `/vagrant/scripts/add_swap.sh`

+### SSL certificates

+As one of the late steps in the installation the script installs SSL certificates from `certificates` directory.
+The repositiry contains certificates of github and gitlab.
+However, you can add more (in *.cer format) before running `vagrant up` for the first time.
+The script will install all the certificates that are in the folder.
+In order to initiate certificate script again later (if you don't want to install certificates manually via `STRUST`), login to ssh and run `/vagrant/scripts/post_install.sh`.

 ### Regards and references

 - got some script ideas (expect) from https://github.com/tobiashofmann/sap-nw-abap-docker
 - https://github.com/wechris/SAPNW75SPS02 as an inspiration
 - concept on how to create additional VB drives in VM folder from https://gist.github.com/leifg/4713995
 - cool guide on swap file in ubuntu: https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04
+- @filak-sap and https://github.com/filak-sap/sap-nw-abap-docker for ideas in inspiration
+- https://github.com/SAP/node-rfc - nodejs lib to call SAP RFCs, used for SSL certificate installation

+### TODO

+- download github/lab certificates directly from internet ?
+- deploy abapgit to the system via https://github.com/marcellourbani/abap-adt-api or RFCs
+- migrate to Ubuntu 18.04 LTS (Bionic Beaver)